ondiekelijah/teksade/README.md

 Whether you're a tech newbie or a seasoned pro, getting started with Teksade is a breeze.
 We offer three user-friendly sign-up and login methods: using your email, GitHub, or Google account.
 Here's a concise guide:

 **1. Email and Password:**
-   - Go to the Teksade website and click the "Sign Up" button.
+   - _Go to the Teksade website and click the "Sign Up" button_.
-   - You will be prompted to enter your email address and create a password.
+   - _You will be prompted to enter your email address and create a password_.
-   - Fill in the required information and click the "Sign Up" button.
+   - _Fill in the required information and click the "Sign Up" button_.
-   - A verification email may be sent to your email address.
-Follow the instructions to verify your account.
+   - _A verification email may be sent to your email address.
+Follow the instructions to verify your account_.
-   - Once your account is verified, you can sign in using your email address and password.
+   - _Once your account is verified, you can sign in using your email address and password_.

 **2. GitHub:**
-   - Click on the "Sign Up" button on the Teksade website.
+   - _Click on the "Sign Up" button on the Teksade website_.
-   - Select the "Sign up with GitHub" option.
+   - _Select the "Sign up with GitHub" option_.
-   - You will be redirected to the GitHub website to authenticate your account.
+   - _You will be redirected to the GitHub website to authenticate your account_.
-   - If you are already logged in to GitHub, you may be asked to authorize Teksade to access your GitHub account information.
+   - _If you are already logged in to GitHub, you may be asked to authorize Teksade to access your GitHub account information_.
-   - Authorize the access and you will be redirected back to Teksade.
+   - _Authorize the access and you will be redirected back to Teksade_.
-   - Your Teksade account will now be linked to your GitHub account, and you can sign in using your GitHub credentials.
+   - _Your Teksade account will now be linked to your GitHub account, and you can sign in using your GitHub credentials_.

 **3. Google:**
-   - Click on the "Sign Up" button on the Teksade website.
+   - _Click on the "Sign Up" button on the Teksade website_.
-   - Choose the "Sign up with Google" option.
+   - _Choose the "Sign up with Google" option_.
-   - You will be redirected to the Google sign-in page.
+   - _You will be redirected to the Google sign-in page_.
-   - If you are already logged in to Google, you may be asked to authorize Teksade to access your Google account information.
+   - _If you are already logged in to Google, you may be asked to authorize Teksade to access your Google account information_.
-   - Grant the necessary permissions and you will be redirected back to Teksade.
+   - _Grant the necessary permissions and you will be redirected back to Teksade_.
-   - Your Teksade account will now be linked to your Google account, and you can sign in using your Google credentials.
+   - _Your Teksade account will now be linked to your Google account, and you can sign in using your Google credentials_.

 **Quick Login Guide: After account creation: - 🔐🚀**